Amrit Sanskar: Charan-Pahul

+Khande-di-Pahul

-Amrit Sanchar was initiated in 1699 when Gobind Singh established the order of the Khalsa at Anandpur Sahib.
+Amrit Sanchar was formally initiated in 1699 when Gobind Singh established the order of the Khalsa at Anandpur Sahib.
 The day is now celebrated as Vaisakhi.
 This tradition had come to replace the prior Sikh initiation ceremony, in which the initiate would drink water that the Guru or a masand (designated official representing the Guru) had dipped his foot in.

 Guru Gobind Singh addressed the congregation from the entryway of a tent pitched on a hill (now called Kesgarh Sahib).
 He drew his sword and asked for a volunteer who was willing to sacrifice his head.
 No one answered his first call, nor the second call, but on the third invitation, a man by the name of Daya Ram (later to be known as Daya Singh) came forward and offered his head to the Guru.
 Guru Gobind Singh took the volunteer inside the tent, and emerged shortly, with blood dripping from his sword.
 The Guru then demanded another head.
 One more volunteer came forward, and entered the tent with him.
 The Guru again emerged with blood on his sword.
 This happened three more times.
 Then the five volunteers came out of the tent unharmed.
 Everyone was very confused.

+The ceremony involves stirring water in an iron bowl with a double-edged sword whilst reciting religious hymns, along with an admixture of sugar.

 These five men came to be known as the Panj Pyare (the "beloved five").
 The five men, who would be initiated into the Khalsa by receiving Amrit, included Daya Singh, Mukham Singh, Sahib Singh, Dharam Singh, and Himmat Singh.
 From then onward, Sikh men were given the name Singh ("lion"), and the women Kaur ("princess").